Cagrilintide: Weight Reduction Research From Clinical Trials

 Current State of Obesity

-- 650+ million adults worldwide are obese
+- In laboratory research: 650+ million adults worldwide are obese

 Why Traditional Weight Loss Methods Often Fail